Leopold-V/Reactirator/readme.md

 ## Upcoming features
 - A React components generator in the manager part.
 - Support for Next.js and other frameworks to determined ?
+- More documentation and explanations about how Reactirator works.

 **More in the [list ideas](https://github.com/Leopold-V/Reactirator/ideas) !
 Anyone is free to suggest new features to make Reactirator a better tool.